 Your unit probably gave you a detailed deployment checklist for required gear, but they may not have stressed the importance of having a financial checklist for your upcoming deployment.
-As someone who deployed 5 times can attest, your finances are probably not near the top of your list when you are packing for an extended stay in a hot zone.
-But you need to pay attention to your finances while deployed, even if you are single!
+Your finances may not be near the top of your list when you are packing for an extended stay in a hot zone, but you need to pay attention to your finances while deployed, even if you are single.

 Military Deployment Financial Checklist

-The first thing you need to do is sit down with your loved one if you manage your finances with someone else and have a long talk about expectations, how your finances will be managed while you are deployed, and other important financial topics.
+If you manage your finances with someone else, the first thing you need to do is sit down with your loved one and have a long talk about expectations, how your finances will be managed while you are deployed and other important financial topics.
 If you are single, you may wish to have this conversation with a trusted family member or friend, or if your finances are simple enough, just set everything up for automated payments and transfers.

 Once you have a clear understanding of how your money management works on a daily basis and who will be responsible for which parts of your daily personal finances, you might want to take a hard look at these items before you ship out.

 - Power of attorney.
 A power of attorney gives legal rights for someone else to act in your stead.
-Be careful though because a power of attorney gives someone the same legal rights as you, so you want to be careful who you give this to, and the type of power of attorney you give them.
+A power of attorney gives someone the same legal rights as you, so you want to be careful who you give this to, and the type of power of attorney you give them.
 Stop by your JAG office – they can help you prepare a power of attorney free of charge.

 - Set up joint accounts.
 This only works if you are married, but it makes money management easier and allows your spouse to pay bills, cash checks and otherwise manage many of your financial affairs.